-The measures designed to curb the spread of the coronavirus are still in effect.
-The only way to get the virus under control is when everyone follows these basic rules: work from home, maintain a safe distance of 1.5 metres from others, avoid crowded areas, wear a face mask and wash your hands often.
+Together, we’ll get coronavirus under control in the Netherlands when everyone follows these basic rules: maintain a safe distance of 1.5 metres from others, avoid crowded areas, wash your hands often and stay home if you have symptoms and get tested.
 Read more about the government's measures here: Rijksoverheid.nl/coronavirus.

 We are happy to give you more information about what to do if you have corona-related symptoms.
 You can also find information about testing and vaccination here.
 Are you worried about the coronavirus or do you feel down?
 Are you struggling to find the (right) balance between your work/studies and your private life?
 As a university, we are there for you during these unprecedented times to help you stay healthy.